trevordmiller/device-setup/README.md

 - Keyboard
   - Modifier keys
     - caps lock (escape)
+  - Text
+    - Correct spelling automatically (off)
 - Mission Control
   - Automatically rearrange Spaces based on most recent use (off)
-  - When switching to an application, switch to a Space with open windows for the applciation (off)
+  - When switching to an application, switch to a Space with open windows for the applciation (on)
   - Group windows by application (off)
   - Displays have separate spaces (off)
 - Accessibility